CBeerta/Bliss/README.md

 * `r` to Reload all Articles

 # TODO:

-* An Archive page of some sort, for direct access to posts.
-Goes along with the starring/flagging.
+* Keyboard Nav needs work.
+We need to make sure a loadNext event loads enough content to allow scrolling to the next item.
+Maybe we can trick with padding here?
-* A Gallery of all cached images maybe?
+* A Gallery of all cached images?
 * Filter Duplicate titles, show only newest.
-This basically works, but some feeds change their guid on edits, so it may be better to use the Title only?
 * Basic polling works.
 Only question remains, should we prepend these articles?
 Or is informing enough
 * Search?
 * Should probably cache `Reader::filelist()`. it goes over every file on every reload.
 For now though, the fs-cache does a good job.